rossellhayes/and/README.md

 #> [1] "Vizzini, Fezzik e Inigo Montoya"
 ```

+Special rules like this are implemented for Spanish, Italian, Welsh, and
+Luxembourgish.

 ### *or*-separated lists

 Everything `and()` can do `or()` can do better.
 Just use `or()` to